streamingfast/substreams/docs/tutorials/rust/result.md

 ## The Shortcut

 Checking with an `if` condition whether the result contains an error is a valid approach.
-However, Rust includes a shortcut to deal improve this.
+However, Rust includes a shortcut to improve this.

-In the previous example, consider that you want to invoke the `divide` function from another function which performs other computations.
+In the previous example, consider that you want to invoke the `divide` function from another function that performs other computations.

 ```rust
 fn divide(num1: u32, num2: u32) -> Result<u32, String> {